MicrosoftDocs/win32/desktop-src/properties/props-system-proplist-nonpersonal.md

 ---
-Description: 'The list of properties considered ''non-personal''.
+Description: The list of properties considered non-personal.
 The system will leave these properties untouched when directed to remove all non-personal properties from a given file.
-Register under the regvalue of &\#0034;NonPersonal&\#0034;.' ms.assetid: 'c1c8de78-8a40-4c6d-89fb-9bdd9247787b'
+Register under the regvalue of &\#0034;NonPersonal&\#0034;. ms.assetid: c1c8de78-8a40-4c6d-89fb-9bdd9247787b
-title: 'System.PropList.NonPersonal'
+title: System.PropList.NonPersonal
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.PropList.NonPersonal